 By Dr. Mercola

 Uncontrolled high blood pressure is a very serious health concern that can lead to heart disease and increased risk for stroke.
-The good news is, by optimizing your dietary intake, exercising, and effectively managing your stress, the odds of normalizing your blood pressure are greatly in your favor.
+The good news is, by optimizing your dietary intake, exercising, and effectively managing your stress, the odds of lowering your blood pressure are greatly in your favor.

 If you or someone you love is affected by high blood pressure, then please review and share the guidelines given below.
 A list of supplementary articles is also included, if you desire further information.
 Hypertension is actually an easily treated condition, but one that can cause serious damage to your health if ignored.